CMS-SUS-XPAG/GenLHEfiles/Run2Mechanism/README.md

 gluino800.0_0_undecayed.lhe.gz
 ```

-For this example we want to generate the T1tttt SMS topology, where the gluinos decay
+For this example we want to generate the T1bbbb SMS topology, where the gluinos decay
-to t+tbar+LSP.
+to b+bbar+LSP.
 Apart from the gluino mass, the only free mass parameter is the LSP mass.
 Let's consider that we want to end up with events for all LSP masses up to the gluino
 mass, in steps of 200 GeV.
 The required mass dictionary to achieve this can be easily
 generated using the `makeMassDict_standard_SMS()` function in the `update_create_header_config.py`